enrico404/SedoniEnrico.github.io/README.md

 # SedoniEnrico_Website

 Welcome, this is my personal website. it is still in development.
+# Front-end
-Front end framework: VueJs
+VueJs
+# Back-end
-Back-end: NodeJs + PostgreSQL database
+NodeJs + PostgreSQL database.